 Adobe supports two types of digital signatures, Certified and Approval.

 Adding a certifying signature to a PDF means you are the author of the document, have finalized its contents and want to secure it against tampering after it has been distributed.

 Certified documents display a blue ribbon across the top of the document containing the signer's name and the Certificate issuer - a clear, visual indicator of document authenticity and authorship.

 Approval signatures expedite an organization's approval procedure by capturing the electronic approvals made by individuals or departments and embedding them within the actual PDF.

 Signatures can be customized to include an image (e.g. your physical signature or official seal) and various signature details (e.g. signing location, date, reason for signing)

-Microsoft also supports two types of Digital Signatures - visible and non-visible.
+Microsoft also supports two types of Digital Signatures using a token certificate - visible and non-visible.

-Visible Digital Signatures appear as a signature line, similar to a physical document.
+This appears as a signature line, like a physical document.
 This method is commonly used when you need multiple users to sign documents like contracts or other agreements

 An invisible signature is used when you need to provide document authenticity, integrity and origin assurances, but don’t need a visible signature line.
 Documents with a non-visible signature display a blue ribbon in their task bar.

 How Can I Implement Digital Signatures in My Team or Organization?